duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 Please click on the following GitHub Classroom link where you will clone the repo in order to receive the deliverables for this project.

+You should receive a directory named "project-localization-yourGithubName."
+The only part of this assignment which you must run on the drone is localization (the last assignment on this page).
+To do this, place your directory in the /ws/src folder on your drone.
+You should find the "package.xml" and "CMakeLists.txt" files which you will need to modify to build the package.
+On line 3 of "package.xml" you should replace yourGithubName with your GitHub name so it matches the name of your directory.
+Do the same on line 2 of "CMakeLists.txt" Finally, you should navigate to the /ws folder and run

+    catkin_make --pkg project-localization-yourGithubName

+to build your package so it is ros-runnable from the pidrone_pkg.
+You should only need to do this step one time.

 ## Dependencies
 In order to complete this project, we will make use of the following libraries: Numpy for computations,  OpenCV for computer vision, and MatPlotLib for creating